Synopsis of Primary

 Overview

-One segment of my research reimagines the origins of the Gospel of John and the letters of 1, 2, and 3 John.
-In a forthcoming book and several articles, I argue that these four works represent a lineage of literary fakes involving multiple pens over several decades.
-The author of the Gospel invented a disciple of Jesus to serve as the narrator of his text; the authors of the letters, in turn, co-opted this character, fleshing out so many afterlives for him.
-My research traces this arc, showing how an initial act of impersonation or deceit inspired a new literary tradition and dramatically shaped twenty centuries of Christian culture.
+One segment of my research reimagines the origins and shape of the so-called “Johannine Literature.”
+In two books under development and several articles, I argue that the Gospel of John and the letters of 1, 2, and 3 John represent a lineage of falsely authored works involving multiple pens over several decades.
+The author of the Gospel invented a disciple of Jesus to serve as the narrator of his text, and later, the authors of the letters co-opted this character, fleshing out so many afterlives for him.
+My research traces this arc, showing how an initial act of impersonation inspired a new literary tradition and dramatically shaped twenty centuries of Christian culture.

 The Biblical in Late Antiquity